 We see two key contributors at play.
 First, if you schedule a weekly meeting, the cadence enables you to discover small issues before they become a big deal.
 While a lot can happen in a week, many major problems stem from a small issue growing over weeks (or months).

-Secondly, the private nature of these meetings means there’s little fear of what others might think (like in weekly meetings).
-It's just a manager and the associate.
+Secondly, the private nature of these meetings means there’s little fear of what others might think (compared to a weekly staff meetings).
+It's just you and your direct report.

 1:1 meetings are also a great place to address performance issues.
 Once again, due to the frequent cadence, you can talk about performance without waiting for performance review season.
-It’s a great way to address things before they grow.
+It’s a great way to talk things through earlier than the annual review.

 If one on ones have a constant negative vibe to them, you’re doing them wrong.
 While you should be able to point out negative behavior and course-correct, these meetings are also a great time to say thank you for the extra effort an employee is putting in.
-Don’t forget to give praise – it’s something managers don’t do enough of.
+Don’t forget to say thanks – it’s something managers don’t do enough.

-If you’re new to one on ones, we’re going to keep this as simple as possible.
+If you’re new to one on ones, we’re going to keep this as simple as possible, rather than suggesting a format akin to meeting minutes.
 The most important meeting is the one you have.
 If you go into these meetings with too much complexity, you won’t end up doing them.
 That’s why we recommend keeping the meeting simple by following the structure below:

 If you’re a manager, typically these meetings start off by asking “how’s everything going?”
 In the first fifteen minutes, ask questions that dig deeper into how they are feeling about their work, their teammates, and whatever else they’d like to talk about.